 These vessels and their crews come to this area for many reasons.
 Hundreds of vessels find their way to Owen Sound for the annual fishing derby.
-Others came to the area to challenge their mariner skills against the winds and waves that Georgian Bay offers to all those who ply its waters.
+Others come to challenge their mariner skills against the winds and waves that Georgian Bay offers to all those who ply its waters.
 The majestic scenery and picturesque towns and villages that dot the shoreline bring still more modern-day voyageurs to this region.

 Recreational boating on Georgian Bay began in earnest in the late nineteenth century with the appearance of steam powered yachts.
 Some of these early boaters shunned the steam driven pleasure boats in favour of Georgian Bay mackinaws which had been discarded by commercial fishermen with the advent of the larger and more efficient steam tugs.
 However, early records report regattas being organized in Owen Sound as early as 1852.

-One of the earliest of the big yachts to cruise Georgian Bay and Lake Huron was Alice Smith.
-This vessel owned by Dr. Frances Smith visited the area between 1869-1871.
+One of the earliest of the big yachts to cruise Georgian Bay and Lake Huron was the Frances Smith.
+This vessel, built by Melancthon Simpson, sailed the area between 1869-1871.

 Cove Island was a popular spot for early boaters.
 Anyone who has ever been to this island paradise will attest to the beauty of this island off the northern tip of the Bruce Peninsula.
 However, it may have been the baking skills of the lighthouse keeper which attracted one early tourist.
 George Currie who was the keeper in 1896 complained in his log of one female visitor who devoured seven of his cookies in one day!